Vegan Sticky Sesame Chickpeas

 But I’m partial to these vegan sesame chickpeas because they literally take 15 minutes to make and have so much flavor your taste buds are going to explode.

 Plus, this sesame sauce can be used on so many things.
-From chickpeas, to tofu, tempeh, salmon, chicken, noodles, cauliflower, or any kind of buddha bowl!
+From chickpeas, to tofu, tempeh, salmon, sesame chicken, noodles, cauliflower, or any kind of buddha bowl!
 It’s a versatile recipe that is loaded with flavor.

 Orange Chickpeas, General Tso’s Chickpeas, Peanut Chickpeas, I just love chickpeas!!
 This is the perfect recipe to use up those canned chickpeas that have been sitting in your pantry for months on end!
+Try my sesame chickpea meatballs, chickpea scramble or tortilla soup next!

 Drain and rinse the chickpeas until no bubbles remain.
 Set them aside as you prepare the rest of the ingredients.